webrecorder/pywb/README.md

 The goal is to provide a brand new, clean implementation of Wayback.

-This involves playing back archival web content (usually in WARC or ARC files) as best or accurately as possible, in straightforward by highly customizable way.
+The focus is to focus on providing the best/accurate replay of archival web content (usually in WARC or ARC files), and new ways of handling dynamic and difficult content.

-It should be easy to deploy and hack!
+pywb should also be easy to deploy and modify!

 ### Wayback Machine